- About Switched-on-Schoolhouse

 - you need a computer that’s running 1.4 GHz (a mid-range computer), at least 2GB RAM, and a hard drive of 10GB+

-- you need to have intranet happening between kids laptops and the parent’s laptops if you want the results to go to the parent’s laptop
+- you need to have an intranet between kids laptops and the parent’s laptops if you want the results to go to the parent’s laptop

 - it’s repetitive